ORNL/ReSolve/docs/index.rst

 License
 -------

-Copyright © 2023, UT-Battelle, LLC, and Battelle Memorial Institute.

 ReSolve is a free software distributed under a BSD-style license.

-See the `LICENSE <sphinx/license.html>`__ and `NOTICE <sphinx/notice.html>`__ files for details.
+See the `LICENSE <sphinx/license.html>`__ and `NOTICE <sphinx/notice.html>`__ for more details.
 All new contributions to ReSolve must be made under the same licensing terms.

+**Please Note:** If you are using ReSolve with any third party libraries linked in (e.g., KLU), be sure to review the respective license of the package as that license may have more restrictive terms than the ReSolve license.

+Copyright © 2023, UT-Battelle, LLC, and Battelle Memorial Institute.

 .. toctree::